Below, Main Line Health clinicians offer tips on how to be heart healthy when you’re…

 Drinking: If you’re dedicated to eating healthy, you should be dedicated to drinking healthy, too.
 Excessive alcohol intake can cause high blood pressure and obesity, and increase your risk for stroke.
 Stick to the guidelines for alcohol intake to make sure you’re heart healthy with every sip.

 Sleeping: That’s right; heart health is important even when you’re sleeping.
 Studies have shown that not getting enough sleep or poor quality of sleep on a regular basis can increase your risk for high blood pressure, heart disease, and obesity.
-If you’re experiencing sleepless nights on a regular basis, follow these tips from Paoli Hospital’s Sleep Medicine team to improve your sleeping habits and heart health.
+Aim for eight hours of sleep each night, and turn off all electronic devices at least a half hour before bed to ensure you’ll have an easier time falling (and staying) asleep.

 Working: Taking steps towards a heart-healthy lifestyle is great, as long as you’re not ignoring your heart for the 40 hours a week you spend in the office.
 You wouldn’t sit for eight hours straight any other day, so don’t do it during the week.
 Take short, frequent breaks to walk around or try doing a couple minutes of work standing up, like taking a phone call